 An index is automatically created on "aggregateIdentifier", "type" and "sequenceNumber" in the domain events (default name: "domainevents") collection

-Put a (unique) index on "aggregateIdentifier", "type" and "sequenceNumber" in the snapshot events (default name: "snapshotevents") collection
+An (unique) index on "aggregateIdentifier" and "sequenceNumber" is automatically created in the snapshot events (default name: "snapshotevents") collection

 Put a (unique) index on the "sagaIdentifier" in the saga (default name: "sagas") collection

 Put an index on the "sagaType", "associations.key" and "associations.value" properties in the saga (default name: "sagas") collection

 A well designed command handling module should pose no problems when implementing caching.
 Especially when using Event Sourcing, loading an aggregate from an Event Store is an expensive operation.
 With a properly configured cache in place, loading an aggregate can be converted into a pure in-memory process.

 Here are a few guidelines that help you get the most out of your caching solution: